awsdocs/aws-toolkit-eclipse-user-guide/doc_source/ami-launch.rst

         AMI configuration dialog box

 2. Configure the AMIs view to show the AMI that we'll use in this example.
-In the filter box, type :userinput:`start ebs`.
+In the filter box, type :command:`start ebs`.
 This filters the list of AMIs to show only those AMIs with names that contains both "start" and "ebs".

     Right-click the :guilabel:`amazon/getting-started-with-ebs` AMI and select :guilabel:`Launch`